Updated October 6, 2019. Land Rover is giving some of its luxury Range Rover cars a vegan-friendly upgrade.

 “The Range Rover Velar is an outstanding, superior SUV,” Professor Dr Ralf Speth, Jaguar Land Rover CEO, said.
 “Compelling modernity, eye-catching design, innovative Touch Pro Duo infotainment technology and a clear focus on sustainability – what a combination.
 This product speaks for itself.”

 When asked about the decision to offer a leather-free interior two years ago, Land Rover design director Gerry McGovern told Drive, “The attitude towards animal by-products is changing.That whole world of luxury is becoming more sophisticated,” he said.
 “And people are looking for ways to reconcile the way we use the world to create these products, things like fabrics that are more sustainable and have a better sustainable footprint.”

 McGovern concluded his thoughts, stating that he’d personally be “quite happy” to move away from leather “tomorrow.”

 It’s a result of his ethics: “I don’t like that we have to slaughter all those cows to create leather.”

 Using a Wool Blend

-While many are aware of the cruelties of the leather and fur industries, fewer realize that wool is not kind to animals — an estimated one million sheep die each year as a result of cold exposure from being sheared too early.
+While many are aware of the cruelties of the leather and fur industries, few realize that wool is not kind to animals.
+An estimated one million sheep die each year as a result of cold exposure from being sheared too early.

-Other perils faced by sheep in the wool industry include mulesing, a painful process where the farmer cuts skin from the animal’s back and tail without the use of anesthetic, in order to prevent flies from laying eggs in the skin folds.
-In addition to that, sheep who no longer produce as much wool are no longer considered profitable by farmers and are typically sold for slaughter.
+Other perils faced by sheep in the wool industry include mulesing, a practice used to prevent flies from laying eggs in the skin folds.
+But mulesing is painful for the sheep.
+The farmers cut the skin from the animals’ backs and tails without the use of anesthetic.
+Sheep who no longer produce as much wool are not considered profitable and are typically sold for slaughter.